awslabs/fortuna/docs/source/usage_modes/usage_modes.rst

 Usage modes
 ######################
-This section explains some of Fortuna's main functionalities.
+This section explains some of Fortuna's main usage modes.

 .. toctree::
    :maxdepth: 1